 An Overview of Many of Our Accomplishments.

-As of September 2, 2019, we have aided almost 150 survivors of Human Trafficking, Child Labor, Child Marriage and/or Child Slavery in the US and Canada.
+As of March 1, 2020, we have aided over 150 survivors of Human Trafficking, Child Labor, Child Marriage and/or Child Slavery in the US and Canada.
 We are still in touch on a regular basis with all of them.
 They are our MMAD Family.

 Rescues.
 Young women now hear of us through word of mouth and contact us on Facebook Messenger.
 Once we gain their trust, we find out as much as we can regarding what they are experiencing and assess their level of present danger.

 If they need immediate assistance, we get law enforcement involved, arrange transportation to the nearest airport and fly them to our Safe House in FL.
 If they are not ready to make the break as the majority are not, we keep in touch with them daily until they not only gain courage and confidence to make a strategic plan of how to exit most safely and quietly.